What is Implantation?

 What does implantation bleeding look like?

-One of the ways to differentiate whether it’s implantation bleeding or period blood is the appearance of the implantation bleed.
 Implantation bleeding looks a little different to most menstrual bleeding, as it’s often pink or brown in color, as opposed to the bright red of menstrual blood.
+Check out our post on vaginal discharge colors to learn more about what implantation bleeding looks like.

 How long does implantation bleeding last?

-Does everyone have implantation bleeding?
+Does everyone get implantation bleeding?

-Another indication of early pregnancy is increased body temperature - this changes throughout our cycle.
-It rises after ovulation, and then, if we aren’t pregnant, hormones cause our body temperature to drop, cueing the uterus lining to shed, prompting our period and the start of a new cycle.
-However, if we are pregnant, the hormone progesterone stays high, keeping our body temperature elevated.
-These changes in temperature are very subtle, but can be found by regularly measuring with a basal body thermometer (a thermometer that shows two decimal places).
+Another indication you may be pregnant is increased body temperature - this changes throughout our cycle.
+It rises after ovulation, and then, if we aren’t pregnant, hormones cause our body temperature to drop, causing the uterine lining to shed, prompting our period and the start of a new cycle.
+On the other hand, if we are pregnant, the hormone progesterone stays high, keeping our body temperature elevated.

-Know your fertility
+Get to know your fertility

 Did you enjoy reading this article?